Akasho09/sem6/ADA/EndSem/unit5.md

 - It is defined by tuple M = {Q, Σ, q, F, d} Where Q = Set of States in finite automata
     - Q = Set of States in finite automata

-    - Σ=Sets of input symbols
+    - Σ=   Sets of input symbols

     - q. = Initial state